talinbansal/talinbansal/README.md

 Here are a few projects I'm proud of:

 - 🔁 **[Automated File Organizer Monitor](https://github.com/talinbansal/Automated-File-Organizer-Monitor)**
-  A Python desktop utility that auto-sorts files based on type and folder rules — ideal for productivity junkies.
+  A Python desktop utility that auto-sorts files based on type and folder rules.
+This is ideal for productivity junkies.

 - ✅ **[Task Manager](https://github.com/talinbansal/task-manager)**
   Built with TypeScript — a clean and functional task-tracking web app with a modern UI.